ZachTheSplunker/mission-control-demo/docs/index.md

 # Mission Control Remediation

-After adding the playbooks to Splunk Soar and updating the Response Plan you can launch an embeded playbook during the "Render Verdict" phase to automatically contain assets.
-By saying "no" to one of the actions still gives you the ability to follow-up with an "ad-hoc" action to contain an artifact.
+After adding the playbooks to Splunk SOAR and updating the Response Template, the embedded playbook automatically executes for the "Render Verdict" phase to contain assets automatically.
+Saying "no" to one of the actions still allows you to follow up with an "ad-hoc" action to contain an artifact.

 ![MC Contain](assets/mc_prompt.png)